Crash early in Swift

 Highlighted advice from the author

-• "The condition passed to an assertion should not have a side effect".
+.
 It is embarrassing if we put a code to check errors actually causing to other errors. 😖 For example, the following code (In Java) is added assert to make sure the next element is not nil, but it actually creates a new error.
-Can you find it?
+Can you find it?1

 2